 The SSD upgrade transformed the Dell Inspiron i5575 into a powerhouse.

 Overall performance: With an NVMe SSD, the machine performed much faster than when running on its stock hard drive, taking less than 10 seconds to boot up.
 All applications also launched very quickly.
 For example, Diablo 3, which is a relatively big game, took just a few seconds to load to the point where I could start a game.
-In all, I felt there was no difference in terms of performance between this budget laptop and my latest Dell XPS 15 that costs almost three times more.
+In all, I felt there was no difference in terms of performance between this budget laptop and my latest Dell XPS 15 which costs almost three times more.

 I also tried it out with a SATA SSD, the Samsung 860 QVO, and the performance was also excellent, though slightly slower than the case of the NVMe drive.